photoprism/photoprism-vision/README.md

 #### `/api/v1/vision/caption`

 This is the default endpoint of the API.
-An image url should be passed in with the key "url", and optionally a "model" and/or "id" value can be passed in.
+An image url should be passed in with the key "url" or "images" that contains array of base64 encoded images, and optionally a "model" and/or "id" value can be passed in.
 The "model" key allows the user to specify which of the three models they would like to use.
 If no model is given, the application will default to using the kosmos-2 model.

-#### `/api/v1/vision/caption/kosmos-2/patch14-224`
+#### `/api/v1/vision/caption/<model_name>`

-This is the endpoint for the Kosmos-2 model.
-An image url should be passed in with the key "url", and optionally a "model" and/or "id" value can be passed in.
+This is the endpoint for a generation of captions.
+For detailed output see `ApiResponse` and `Caption` classes in api.py

-#### `/api/v1/vision/caption/vit-gpt2-image-captioning`
+#### `/api/v1/vision/labels/<model_name>`

-This is the endpoint for the VIT GPT-2 model.
-An image url should be passed in with the key "url", and optionally an "id" value can be passed in.
+This is the endpoint for a generation of labels.
+For detailed output see `ApiResponse` and `Labels` classes in api.py

-#### `/api/v1/vision/caption/blip-image-captioning-large`
+#### `/api/v1/vision/nsfw/<model_name>`

-This is the endpoint for the BLIP model.
-An image url should be passed in with the key "url", and an "id" value can be passed in.
+This is the endpoint for a generation of labels.
+For detailed output see `ApiResponse` and `NSFW` classes in api.py

 ### Example Request